 Keil Settlers in New Zealand in the 19th Century

 The Keil Family Crest was acquired from the Houseofnames.com archives.
 The Keil Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 9 October 2012 at 12:51.
+This page was last modified on 9 February 2015 at 11:43.

 houseofnames.com is an internet property owned by Swyrich Corporation.